-Blow-up at Rittenhouse trial over enlarging photos and video
+Blowup at Rittenhouse trial over enlarging photos and video

-MADISON, Wis.
-(AP) — Attorneys in Kyle Rittenhouse’s murder trial sparred for a second day Thursday over the technology used to zoom in on video and create enlarged images, with prosecutors alleging the defense was taking advantage of the 75-year-old judge’s admitted lack of understanding about current technology.
+MADISON, Wis. — Attorneys in Kyle Rittenhouse’s murder trial sparred for a second day Thursday over the technology used to zoom in on video and create enlarged images, with prosecutors alleging the defense was taking advantage of the 75-year-old judge’s admitted lack of understanding about current technology.

 “I will tell you that I totally agree with your comment about my lack of familiarity with these concepts,” Judge Bruce Schroeder told the attorneys without the jury present.
 “This is a difficult concept for me, yes.”